winduum/winduum-docs/docs/docs/index.md

 You can use Winduum with or without [TailwindCSS](https://tailwindcss.com/).
 Check out the [About](/docs/about) page to learn more about Winduum and its philosophy.

-Winduum `2.x` is using compatible naming for CSS custom properties that work with both current and future versions of TailwindCSS, specifically `v3` and `v4`.
+Winduum `2.x` is using compatible naming for CSS custom properties that work with both current and old versions of TailwindCSS, specifically `v4` and `v3`.

-However, the `v4` is still in development, so things can still change!

 ## Get started